-I work with people with long term conditions and often regarded as resistant to treatment, like personality disorders, bipolar, brain injuries, learning disabilities.
+I work with adults who have long-term conditions and often regarded as resistant to treatment, like trauma, personality disorders, bipolar, brain injuries, learning disabilities, ADHD and Autism.

-My main priority is helping people feel empowered about their strenghts and work to prevent relapse, and for people to feel they are helping themselves.
+My main priority is helping people feel empowered about their strengths and work to prevent relapse, and for people to feel they are helping themselves.

 Areas of interest

-Personality Disorders; Bipolar; Depression; Anxiety; OCD; Brain Injury; psychosis and unusual experiences; aggression; behavioural problems; Learning and developmental disabilities; deliberate self-harm; Interpersonal issues; low self-esteem; identity crisis; cultural issues; LGBT; BAME
+ADHD; Autism; PTSD; Personality Disorders; Bipolar; Depression; Anxiety; OCD; Brain Injury; psychosis and unusual experiences; aggression; behavioural problems; Learning and developmental disabilities; deliberate self-harm; Interpersonal issues; low self-esteem; identity crisis; cultural issues; LGBT; BAME;

 Specialist interests and expertise in the following physical conditions